-Schipperke (pronunciation: “skip per kee”) dogs are alert, clever, and loyal pets.
+Schipperke (pronunciation: "skip per kee") dogs are alert, clever, and loyal pets.
 Incredibly kid-friendly, these small black pups also get along well with cats and other dogs, making them excellent family pets.
-They’re bred for companionship, but make for feisty friends, earning the nickname of “Little Black Devil” for mischievous antics and a protective nature.
+They're bred for companionship, but make for feisty friends, earning the nickname of "Little Black Devil" for their mischievous antics.

 Schipperkes have tons of energy and are super intelligent, so they hate to be bored—which means they'll keep you active as well.
 Whether you're running circles after them in the backyard or taking them for a high-energy stroll, the schipperke is sure to keep you on your toes.